junweijoy/Privacy_ITR/README.md

-# Privacy_ITR
+# Two-stage Bayesian meta-analysis of ITR
-This page contains sample code for simulations in a sparse data setting in the paper "Keeping individual records confidential using a sparse two-stage Bayesian meta-analysis for individualized treatments" by J.Shen, E.E.M.
+This page contains sample code for simulations in a sparse data setting in the paper "Sparse two-stage Bayesian meta-analysis for individualized treatments" by J.Shen, E.E.M.
 Moodie, and S.Golchi